Azure/aistudio-copilot-sample/README.md

 ```

 - This will first prompt to you to login to Azure
-- Then it will ask you to select or create resources, choose  **AI Project resource** and follow the prompts to create an Azure OpenAI resource, model deployments, and Azure AI  search resource
+- Then it will ask you to select or create resources, choose  **New Azure AI Project** and follow the prompts to create an Azure AI resource, project, model deployments, and Azure AI search resource
 - This will generate a config.json file in the root of the repo, the SDK will use this when authenticating to Azure AI services.

 Note: You can open your project in [AI Studio](https://aka.ms/AzureAIStudio) to view your projects configuration and components (generated indexes, evaluation runs, and endpoints)